osuosl/osuosl-pelican/content/services/opence.rst

 Open-CE
 =======
-:slug: opence
+:slug: services/powerdev/opence
 :author: Ken Lett
-:menu: POWERLinux/OpenPOWER Development Hosting, Open-CE, 3
+:menu: POWERLinux/OpenPOWER Development Hosting, Open-CE, 5

 The Open Source Lab (OSUOSL) and Center for Genome Research and Biocomputing (CGRB) partner with IBM and OpenPOWER in order to provide a download resources around Open-CE.
 Open-CE is a community driven software distribution for machine learning that runs on standard Linux platforms with NVIDIA GPU technologies.

 - `Current release`_
 - `Previous releases`_

 .. _Current release: